GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

    :align: center

-F. Chart of octal codes for characters
+F. Chart of Octal Codes for Characters
 ======================================

 The characters and their octal codes in the Standard and ISOLatin1